christian512/randa/README.md

 4. optionally run tests that the installation was successful using *ctest*
 5. *make install* to make randa accessible from any directory

-This is the complete list of commands for the above actions:
+This is the complete list of commands to run in Ubuntu for the above actions:

 ```shell
 mkdir build